Ions and Cell Membranes

 Two very important terms to remember when dealing with the electrical properties of cells are the resting membrane potential and the action potential.
 These terms will be discussed in more detail throughout this section.
 The word potential means “having electrical charge.”
 Thus, when we talk about the potential that a cell membrane has because it has separated ions, we refer to it as the resting membrane potential.
 Later, we will talk about the membrane when it utilizes its potential, and we will call it the action potential.
 The resting membrane potential is due to specific ions, mainly potassium, and their tendency to diffuse down concentration gradients until opposed by electrical forces of opposite, but similar, magnitude.

 To understand the resting membrane potential it is important to recognize that positively charged ions are attracted to negatively charged ions because of their valence charge, a resultant effect of an ion in a solution.
-It is also important to understand that in bulk solution, the number of positive and negative charges is always equal.
+It is also important to understand that in bulk solution, the number of positive and negative charges are always equal.
 The interaction of an ion with water is defined using a dimensionless (a measurement without units) value called the dielectric constant.
 When compared to the interior of the phospholipid bilayer membrane, the dielectric constant of water is approximately 40 times greater.
-Thus, for an ion, for example Na+, to dissolve in the bilayer as opposed to water, is essentially zero.
-This is a fancy way of saying that the Na+ ion, without the aid of a protein mediated selectivity filter, will not be able to cross the bilayer.
-This dielectric constant and that ability of proteins to close their gates and stop ion movement, allow the Na-K ATPase pump to separate ions, which in turn results in the separation of charge across the membrane.
+Thus, for an ion, for example, Na+, to dissolve in the bilayer as opposed to water, is essentially zero.
+This is a fancy way of saying that the Na+ ion, without the aid of a protein-mediated selectivity filter, will not be able to cross the bilayer.
+This dielectric constant and the ability of proteins to close their gates and stop ion movement, allow the Na-K ATPase pump to separate ions, which in turn results in the separation of charge across the membrane.

 Since the pump moves 3 Na ions (3 positive charges) out of the cell in exchange for 2 K ions (2 positive charges) inside the cell, it is tempting to think that this imbalance in charge is what causes the observed negativity of the inside of the cell membrane compared to the outside.
 However, consider that when the Na-K pumps of a squid axon are inhibited (using the antagonistic drug ouabain), the inside of the membrane that usually rests at a negative -60mV, initially only changes by a value of 1.4mV.
 This suggests that the pump does not contribute that much to the overall negativity.
 So what causes the negative inside?
 It appears that cell membrane negative potentials depend more on the ionic concentration gradient that was established by the pump than the actual pump itself.